Vyral/base-template/_posts/2021-09-09-zerorez-hawaii-carpet-cleaning-with-broderick-sherwood.md

 <br>Who is Broderick Sherwood?

 Broderick Sherwood is from Ogden Utah, currently lives in Kaneohe, and studied Healthcare Administration at Weber State University.
-He moved to Hawaii after his boss from Utah, Jake Butler asked if he would be interested in moving here to get Zerorez Hawaii started.&nbsp;
+He moved to Hawaii after his boss from Utah, Jake Butler asked if he would be interested in moving here to get Zerorez Hawaii started.

 Zerorez&reg; is the revolutionary carpet cleaning service that uses a patented No Residue&reg; cleaning system.
 Zerorez&reg;, doesn't use soaps or harsh chemicals.
 Instead, they use a patented cleaning process that includes Powered Water&reg;.
 Powered Water&reg; is simply soft water that's been zapped with electricity.
 It's safe enough to drink, yet powerful enough to clean.